Threats to U.S. Food and Animal Agriculture

-- Providing enhanced research capabilities to diagnose foreign animal, emerging and zoonotic diseases in large livestock
+- Providing enhanced research capabilities to diagnose foreign animals, emerging and zoonotic diseases in large livestock

 - Providing expanded vaccine and countermeasure development capabilities for large livestock

-- Replacing and expanding research currently done at the PIADC in New York, and continuing the partnership between the Department and the USDA Animal Research Service (ARS) and Animal and Plant Health Inspection Service (APHIS).
+- Replacing and expanding research currently done at the PIADC in New York, and continuing the partnership between DHSand the USDA Animal Research Service (ARS) and Animal and Plant Health Inspection Service (APHIS).

 NBAF rests on a strategic partnership between DHS and USDA.
 These agencies set research priorities based on threats to animal agriculture, and conduct risk assessments, gap analysis and other necessary evaluations to protect our nation from threats to our animal agriculture and public health.
 Within the facility, DHS and USDA will continue the work of PIADC at NBAF to conduct research, diagnostics, vaccine development and testing, and training in preparedness and response for veterinary and animal agricultural specialists.

 The NBAF will be a state of the art laboratory with critical research adjacencies for DHS and USDA to carry out their unique and congruent missions.
-NBAF will contain 574,000 gross square feet of facility space which includes BSL-2, 3, and 4 shared research space for the development of vaccines and other countermeasures.
-Approximately 10% of the space will be for BSL-4 research.
+NBAF will contain 574,000 gross square feet of facility space which includes BSL-2, 3 and 4 shared research space for the development of vaccines and other countermeasures.
+Approximately 10 percent of the space will be for BSL-4 research.

 - Why Build a New Facility?
 No facility currently meets the requirements identified in Homeland Security Presidential Directive 9.

-- Facility Research & Staffing describes diseases that would potentially be studied at the NBAF and staffing plans.
+- Facility Research and Staffing describes diseases that would potentially be studied at the NBAF and staffing plans.

-- Facility Design & Construction describes facility space requirements and contracts awarded for design and construction services.
+- Facility Design and Construction describes facility space requirements and contracts awarded for design and construction services.